Made for Our Place.

 The Essential Ceramic Factory

 Our Side Bowls and Main Plates are made at our Essential Ceramic Factory.
 The factory was founded in 1997 and has been growing ever since.
-They were the first ceramic factory in Chaozhou area to make ceramics with recycled material and one of the only ones still utilizing this technique today.
+It was the first ceramic factory in their area to make ceramics with recycled material and one of the only ones still utilizing this technique today.
 Our ceramics are thoughtfully crafted from a blend of recycled and virgin porcelain clay, so they’re good for your table and great for the planet.
 Each of our Main Plates and Side Bowls are hand-finished and hand-painted.